BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 A feature unique to [rounded_prism()](https://github.com/BelfrySCAD/BOSL2/wiki/rounding.scad#functionmodule-rounded_prism) is that it uses continuous curvature rounding.
 Rather than using constant radius arcs, continuous curvature rounding uses 4th-order Bezier curves.
 For complete details on how this works see [Types of Roundovers](https://github.com/BelfrySCAD/BOSL2/wiki/rounding.scad#section-types-of-roundovers).

-Two parameters control the roundover k and joint.
+Two parameters control the roundover, k and joint.
 The joint parameter is the distance from where the rounding starts to the unrounded edge.
 The k parameter ranges from 0 to 1 with a default of 0.5.
 Larger values give a more abrupt transition and smaller ones a more gradual transition.

 Parameters of a "smooth" roundover, with k=0.75.